 In this article, we will provide detailed information on the ingredients and recipe of Barley tea, its benefits, and its side effects.

-So, be with us to know more about the Asian wholesome beverage, Barley tea.
+So, be with us to know more about the Asian wholesome beverage, ground roasted barley.

-Ask for Boricha in Korea or Mugicha in Japan or Maicha in China, all you will be served is a cup of Barley tea.
+Ask for Boricha in Korea or Mugicha in Japan or Matcha in China, all you will be served is a cup of Barley tea.

-Famous among east Asians, this beverage is served hot or cold before a meal.
+Famous among east Asians, this beverage is served in hot or cold water before a meal.
 With a brownish appearance, the roasted barley grains have a nutty flavor and a strong aroma.

 These roasted grains are then used to make barley tea which retains the nutty flavor.
 The tea is often consumed as it is but some prefer to add sweetener to avoid its light bitter taste.